PHX Sky Train: History

 Phase 1 consists of a 1.7 mi segment constructed between December 2008 and April 2013.
-It links Terminal 4, the East Economy Parking lot, and the 44th Street/Washington station on the A Line of the Valley Metro Rail system.
+It links Terminal 4, the East Economy Parking lot, and the 44th Street/Washington station on the A Line of the Valley Metro Rail & Streetcar system.
 The guideway runs in a new underpass (below the Union Pacific railroad), past the jet-fuel tank farm, and alongside 44th Street.
 At an estimated cost of $1.58 billion, Phase 1 opened on April 8, 2013.

 Phase 1a, which opened December 8, 2014, extended the train from Terminal 4 to Terminal 3.
 A 0.25 mi covered walkway connected the Terminal 3 station with Terminal 2 until Terminal 2 closed in February 2020.

 Phase 2 opened on December 20, 2022, and extended the Sky Train west from Terminal 3 to the Rental Car Center.
 Funding was approved in October 2016 and the extension was projected to cost $700 million.
 Phase 2 construction completed in mid 2022 and was under testing until its final opening in December.
 Phase 2 was fully funded by airline and rental car passenger fees.
 The 2.5 mi extension passes in two cuts underneath future taxiways and Interstate 10.